HsienChing/HsienChing.github.io/_posts/2024-06-20-Instead-of-Pursuing-the-Perfect-Self-Better-Our-Present-Self.md

 there is
 no such thing
 as a
-"perfect self",
+"perfect self,"
 then
 accept our
-"present self",
+"present self,"
 cooperate with our
-"present self",
+"present self,"
 and
 live
 a